 Chinese or expatriate employees: how to choose?

 A European framework would be more easily recruitable to accomplish specific tasks expertise requiring specific expertise or for delicate missions in which it is necessary for the company to reassure the customer by guaranteeing transparency and confidentiality.

-All training activities will be given to a person working at the headquarters, which can be european or other nationality, and who will transmit the know-how to the Chinese team of the company.
+All training activities will be given to a person working at the headquarters, which can be European or another nationality, and who will transmit the know-how to the Chinese team company.

 The situation is quite different for middle management.
 Chinese mastering the tasks to be performed perfectly agree to such positions.
-However, project engineers are still numerous enough to come to Europe or USA for short missions, with objectives of forming Chinese for their succeeding.
+However, project engineers are still numerous enough to come to Europe or USA for short missions, with the objective of forming Chinese for their success.

 See more information on this article ins-globalconsulting.com

-In this case, why do we see young foreigner be hired?
+In this case, why do we see young foreigners being hired?

 Recruit a manager in China